voidnologo/gloomhaven/_posts/1993-12-14-story-of-scooty-16.md

 With one more hack of his blade, Blockingjay separated Jekserah’s head from her body.
 The remaining undead collapsed, suddenly lacking a life force to keep them animated.
-Scooty turned away from the sight of the Valrath’s corpse as Blockingjay picked up the severed head, storing it grimly in an unused pocket of his pack.
+Scooty turned away from the sight of the Valrath’s corpse as Blockingjay picked up the severed head, storing it grimly in the head-sized pouch attached to his pack.